First American Woman to Climb Mt. Everest, Author and Inspirational Speaker.

 With degrees in finance and economics from Southern Methodist University, English and History from Oxford University in England and a graduate business degree from University of San Diego, Gleeson’s extensive experience is both academic and real-world in nature.
 Gleeson has won awards for business leadership and was named one of the “Top 10 CEOs” in Entrepreneur Magazine’s October 2013 issue for his exemplary approach to building high-performance teams in business.

-He is the author of TakingPoint: A Navy SEAL’s 10 Fail Safe Principles for Leading Through Change, which will be published by Simon & Schuster on Feb.
-20, 2018.
+He is the author of TakingPoint: A Navy SEAL’s 10 Fail Safe Principles for Leading Through Change, released in February 2018 (published by Simon & Schuster).
 Between his experiences in the SEAL Teams and building award winning organizations that have topped the Inc. 500 list of fastest growing companies, Brent has become a business transformation expert.
 TakingPoint highlights his ten principle program all leaders and managers will need to lead change and achieve winning results in the twenty-first century business landscape.

 Brent is on the executive board of the SEAL Family Foundation and his family is an Ambassador Family for March of Dimes.
 He is married with three wonderful children.